10 Best Energy Equipment for January 2026

 Risk Factors

-- Cyclical industry exposure to oil and gas capex cycles
+- Cyclical exposure to oil and gas capital expenditure

 Stock #9: Huntington Ingalls Industries, Inc. (HII)